Design Tools & Tech

 Crayon: This tool tracks your rivals’ digital footprint.
 It watches everything from pricing changes to product updates, giving you a real-time view of your competition.

-Kompyte: Competitive intelligence gathering is automated with this service.
-Think about it as having an army of analysts who work round the clock to keep you posted on what moves your opponent makes next.
+Kompyte: This service automates competitive intelligence gathering.
+Think about it as having an army of analysts who work around the clock to keep you posted on what moves your opponent makes next.

 But here’s the thing – don’t be too busy watching others that you forget about yourself.
-Use these tools to stay updated instead of using them for imitation.
+Use these tools to stay updated, not just to imitate.

 Focus Group Facilitators: Getting Up Close and Personal